-Cytisinicline is structurally similar to nicotine and has a well-defined, dual-acting mechanism of action that is both agonistic and antagonistic.
-It is believed to aid in smoking cessation and the treatment of nicotine addiction by interacting with nicotine receptors in the brain by reducing the severity of nicotine withdrawal symptoms through agonistic effects on nicotine receptors and by reducing the reward and satisfaction associated with nicotine through antagonistic properties.
+Cytisinicline is structurally similar to nicotine and has a well-defined, dual-acting mechanism of action, being both a receptor agonist and antagonist.
+It is believed to work in treating nicotine dependence for smoking and e-cigarette cessation by interacting with nicotine receptors in the brain by reducing the severity of withdrawal symptoms, and reducing the reward and satisfaction associated with nicotine products.
+Cytisinicline is an investigational product candidate being developed for treatment of nicotine dependence and has not been approved by the FDA for any indication in the United States.

 Cytisinicline as a 25-day downward titration regimen is an established smoking cessation treatment that has been approved and marketed in Central and Eastern Europe by Sopharma AD, or Sopharma, for over 20 years.
-It is estimated that over 20 million people have used Sopharma's cytisinicline product to help treat nicotine addiction.
-We have developed an improved dosage and administration of cytisinicline that has demonstrated robust efficacy with minimal levels of adverse events in two randomized placebo controlled Phase 3 studies.
-We have an exclusive license and supply agreement with Sopharma for the development and commercialization of cytisinicline outside of Sopharma's territories which are predominately located in Central and Eastern Europe.
+It is estimated that over 20 million people have used Sopharma's cytisinicline product to help treat nicotine dependence.
+We have developed an improved dosage, formulation, and simpler treatment schedule.
+The administration of our cytisinicline has demonstrated robust efficacy with minimal levels of adverse events in two randomized placebo-controlled Phase 3 studies.
+We have an exclusive license and a supply agreement with Sopharma for the development and commercialization of cytisinicline outside of Sopharma's territories, which are predominately located in Central and Eastern Europe.